rcasia/neotest-java/CONTRIBUTING.md

 For the PRs to succeed and be merged you are expected to:
 * have read this doc
 * run the formatter before every commit
-* add testcases for the feature or bugfix
 * to avoid duplicated work, open a draft PR as soon as you get to work

 ### :electric_plug: Set up